 Again war and again the Nazis, but this time 3 years earlier: In 1941 during WWII, the Nazis also bombed the Latvian capital Riga.
 The House of the Blackheads – the most beautiful house in the city – and city hall and other buildings in Riga was demolished.
 What a treasure lost.
 Most of the medieval city was destroyed by war or fire.

-The House of Blackheads is one of the largest attractions in the old town of Riga.
+Today, it’s one of the largest attractions in the old town of Riga.
 Historically, it was build to promote entrepreneurship, and it’s first mentioned in 1343, but many ornaments were added in the 16th century.
 But this is not the building, where the Brotherhood of Blackheads or the Blackheads Company – a guild for unmarried merchants and foreigners – came to meet.
-This is not where they partied under crystal chandeliers and stained glass windows.
-This is not where you had a chat with the other merchants taking tobacco from your snuffbox among the portraits of the nobility.
+It’s not where they partied under crystal chandeliers and stained glass windows.
+And not where you had a chat with the other merchants taking tobacco from your snuffbox among the portraits of the nobility.

-The House of Blackheads is completely reconstructed and is now a setting you can rent for your own wedding or as a business venue.
+The old town house is completely reconstructed and is now a setting you can rent for your wedding or as a business venue.
 But it’s just not the same as an actual authentic original old building.

 WHY YOU SHOULD STILL VISIT

-Riga was a major Hanseatic city like Lübeck and Visby in the 13th and 15th century, and this means a steady and large trade, which means money.
+Riga was a major Hanseatic city like Lübeck and Visby in the 13th and 15th century.
+The trade means a steady and large influx of money.
 The medieval centre reflects the city’s earlier prosperity, but it continued to build.

 Just like the other two, the house is only part of a larger site from more than one period.
 “The medieval and later-period urban planning structure of the Historic Centre of Riga, as well as the quantity and quality of Art Nouveau architecture, which is unparalleled anywhere in the world, and the 19th century wooden architecture make it of Outstanding Universal Value.”